 Age of Mythology is another game that looks and feels like Age of Empires but still manages to distinguish itself from it in brilliant ways.
 The emphasis here is on war and religion, so you can expect to construct all kinds of buildings dedicated to the gods.

 In Age of Mythology, to succeed you need all kinds of resources, such as gold, wood, food, and favor.
 You might ask what is favor.
 Simply put, favor is what makes the gods like you.
 In practice, it’s required for creating myth units, researching various technologies, and building Wonders.
 In some cases, it helps you to create heroes.

 At its core, Age of Mythology is a pure RTS and has all of the elements specific to this genre.
 If you want to win, you need to use your workers optimally, create structures and place them intelligently around the map, scout the enemy, counter him with stronger army units, and so on.

-If you want to play Age of Mythology, you should play the Extended Edition, which was released in 2014.
+If you want to play Age of Mythology, you should play the Extended Edition, which came out in 2014.
 You can find it on Steam.
 Surprisingly enough, despite being an ancient game, it is still being played by thousands of people.
 So if you’re interested in PvP, you will certainly find someone to measure your strategic skills against.

 10. Sid Meier’s Civilization VI

 Sid Meier’s Civilization VI is one of the most complex and well-designed strategy games that you can play.
 It’s not a pure RTS because of its turn-based elements, but it does provide the same level of excitement and has sold millions of copies since its release in 2016.